tekdi/eg-docs/docs/Activity tracker service/1_about.md

 # About

-Notification Service is designed to deliver messages to users swiftly and effectively.
-By supporting a range of notification types like SMS, push notifications and email, this service ensures that user will receive timely updates through their preferred communication channels.
-This service is vital for maintaining user engagement and keeping them informed about key events and activities within your application or system.
+#### Overview
+The Activity and Tracking Service is a critical component designed to log and monitor all significant actions and changes within the EdoCert platform.
+This service ensures transparency and provides an audit trail for activities, enabling administrators and stakeholders to track user actions, changes to user groups, and other important events.

+#### Purpose
+The primary purpose of this service is to:

+- Track user activities such as group changes, account status updates (activation/deactivation), and other critical actions.
+- Provide a comprehensive audit trail for compliance, security, and troubleshooting purposes.
+- Enable monitoring of platform usage and user behavior over time.